kdubbels/kdubbels.github.io/_posts/2017-05-29-lambda-calc-part-three.markdown

 ```

-This all may seem a bit abstract for now, so we'll look at evaluation strategies of λ expressions in the next part.
+This all may seem a bit abstract for now, so we'll look at the two different evaluation strategies of λ expressions in the next part.
 In the final parts, we'll show how λ calculus is _Turing complete_ by constructing numbers and flow of control.